 Refer to section 1.16 of these regulations for the allocation of number 1 in each class.
+Supersport 300 will take precedence over R3 Cup.

 Stylized numbers may be used if approved by MA.
 Please contact roadrace@ma.org.au to submit stylized numbers for consideration.